wrapl/minilang/docs/library/set.rst

 :mini:`meth (Set₁: set) >< (Set₂: set): set`
-   Returns a new set containing the entries of :mini:`Set₁` and :mini:`Set₂` that are not in both.
+   Returns a new set containing the values of :mini:`Set₁` and :mini:`Set₂` that are not in both.

    .. code-block:: mini